What Is a Speed Hump?

 - If the street is approved for construction the contact/liaison will be notified.
 (If your street is denied an explanatory email will be sent.)

 - Approved applicants will receive an email with a payment link.
-Speed humps are installed at a total cost of $500.00 per speed hump to the neighborhood.

 - Once payment has been received a date for construction will be established and relayed to applicants.

 - The Speed Hump Pilot Program is on hold until further notice.

 - Residents may request speed humps, but need to pay for the permit and installation cost.

 - Speed humps/tables can be added at the price of $4,500-$5,000 per speed hump and $5,000-$5,800 per speed table.